-9.13 A minister as in other positions

-The varied work of the Church makes it necessary and proper for ministers to engage in ministries other than those specified.
-Ministers who are already ordained and wish to engage in such a ministry must receive approval from their Presbytery for any such work outside the normal pastoral call, and shall give an annual report to his Presbytery in order to be re-certified each year in that ministry which is "outside the bounds" of the Presbytery.
-Ministers shall not normally be ordained initially to such non-traditional ministries (especially if the position does not require ordination), but a Presbytery shall do so by a two-thirds majority vote in a regular stated meeting after considering the call.
+A minister as in other positions The varied work of the Church makes it necessary and proper for ministers to engage in ministries other than those specified.
+Ministers who are already ordained and wish to engage in such a ministry must receive approval from their Presbytery for any such work outside the from their Presbytery for any such work outside the normal pastoral call, and shall give an annual report to his Presbytery in order to be re-certified each year in that ministry which is "outside the bounds" of the

+Presbytery.
+Ministers shall not normally be ordained initially to such non-traditional ministries (especially if the position does not require ordination), but a

+Presbytery shall do so by a two-thirds majority vote in a regular stated meeting after considering the call.

 Ministers engaged in such ministries should discharge their duties faithfully and diligently, seeking to serve and glorify the Lord Jesus Christ.